apollographql/apollo/studio-docs/source/notification-setup.md

 <img src="./img/integrations/webhook_creation.png" class="screenshot" alt="Webhook creation modal">

 1. Specify a name for this notification channel in the Channel Name field.
 This name must be unique among of your graph's notification channels.
-2. In the Webhook URL field, provide the URL of your HTTP endpoint.
+2. In the Webhook URL field, provide the URL of your HTTP(S) endpoint.
 3. Click **Next**.
 4. After you complete configuration, verify that your endpoint receives a confirmation notification from Studio.